talisma-cassoma/rhex-leg/README.md

 ### CONTROL ELECTRONICS

-this version uses also a Advanced Motion Controls (AMC) DZRLATE-20L080 motor controller.
+the version xrhex uses also a Advanced Motion Controls (AMC) DZRLATE-20L080 motor controller.
 The DZRALTE-020L080 digital servo drive is designed to drive brushed and brushless servomotors, stepper motors, and AC induction motors from a compact form factor ideal for embedded applications.
 This motor controller comes preprogrammed with a variety of control modes that allow for quick testing of control strategies with limited custom code.
 These control schemes include position and velocity PID-F, current, voltage, rate limiter, current limiter, PVT

 While using a COTS controller like this one saves the time and effort needed to develop the various control modes, substantial development time is required to understand and effectively use the slew of control modes provided by a third-party product.

 so then, this is what we will explore here, we will explore those methods and undunstand their results by building those solutions with our own code.

-first lets understand how the hardware used for test.
+first lets understand the hardware used for test.

 ### SETUP THE HARDWARE OF THE PROJET